Universal Outlier Hypothesis Testing: Introduction

-Universal outlier hypothesis testing is \tdblue{related to} a broader class of {\em composite hypothesis testing} problems in which there is uncertainty in the probabilistic laws associated with some or all of the hypotheses.
-To solve these problems, a popular \tmred{approach is based on} the \tdbblue{{\em principle of the generalized likelihood test}} \cite{poor-detest-book-1994, zeit-ziv-merh-1992}.
+Universal outlier hypothesis testing is related to a broader class of {\em composite hypothesis testing} problems in which there is uncertainty in the probabilistic laws associated with some or all of the hypotheses.
+To solve these problems, a popular approach is to apply the {\em generalized likelihood (GL) test} \cite{poor-detest-book-1994, zeit-ziv-merh-1992}.
 For example, in the {\em simple-versus-composite} case, the goal is to make a decision in favor of either the null distribution, which is known to the tester, or a family of alternative distributions.
-A fundamental result concerning the asymptotic optimality of the {\em generalized likelihood ratio test} in this case was shown in \cite{hoef-amstat-1965}.
-When some uncertainty is present in the null \tdblue{distribution} as well, i.e., the {\em composite-versus-composite} setting, the optimality of the generalized likelihood ratio test has been examined under various conditions \cite{zeit-ziv-merh-1992}.
+A fundamental result concerning the asymptotic optimality of the {\em generalized likelihood ratio test (GLRT)} in this case was shown in \cite{hoef-amstat-1965}.
+When some uncertainty is present in the null distribution as well, i.e., the {\em composite-versus-composite} setting, the optimality of the GLRT has been examined under various conditions \cite{zeit-ziv-merh-1992}.